 Still, in the world of fishing, “chum the waters” or chumming means dumping bait or something into the waters to attract fish.
 What to dump in the water largely depends on what species you are trying to attract.
-Though, theoretically, any type of bait or fish that you dump into the waters will surely attract many fish species – or the fish that you had lured to the chum will attract bigger fish, the ones that you wanted to land.
+Though theoretically, any type of bait or fish that you dump into the saltwater will surely attract many fish species – or the fish that you had lured to the chum will attract bigger fish, the ones that you wanted to land.
 Well, it is often a win-win situation.

+Chumming simply brings sharks closer that would otherwise not be in the area in proximity to people in the water?
+Does the chumming alter shark behavior in any significant way?
 If you are targeting sharks, use a bloody fish.
 Sharks have a very keen sense of smell so that they could smell blood no matter how diluted it might be.